 We showed that the statistical angle drives a quantum phase transition from a superfluid state to a Mott insulator one in the range of $\theta=\pi/4$-$3\pi/4$ for a fixed hopping parameter $t/W=0.1$ and global density $\rho=1$ (see Fig. \ref{fig7}).
 However a pending task is to explore the ground state phase diagram as a function of the statistical angle, which is shown in Fig. \ref{fig10} for three different values of the hopping parameter, $t/W=0.1$, $0.15$, and $0.20$.
 We obtain that there is a critical value of the angle at which the Mott insulator phase appears, and this critical value moves to greater values as the hopping grows.
 A reentrance phase transition was observed, since the hole excitation energy curve exhibits a maximum.
 Hence at some suitable constant chemical potential, the model displays a sequence of quantum phase transitions between the Mott insulator and the superfluid phases.
 In the sequence (from left to right), we have a change from a superfluid region with $\rho>1$ to a Mott insulator one with $\rho=1$ and then again to an superfluid region ($\rho<1$), and finally the system remains in an insulator state.
 Finally, we note that for a fixed angle, the Mott lobe area increases with the tunneling.
 Note that the shape of the Mott lobes around the critical point is not elongated like others shown in Fig. \ref{fig2} or others reported previously, which can indicate that this quantum phase transition is not of the Kosterlitz-Thouless type.
 It is well known in the literature that using the gap vanishing point to determine the critical point related to a quantum phase transition gives us poor results and that some measures of the entanglement can help us in this task.
-Precisely, it has been shown that for models like the Bose-Hubbard one, the estimator based on the von Neumann block entropy $\Delta S_{LK}(L)= S_L(L/2)-S_{L/2}(L/4)$ proposed by La\"uchli and Kollath leads to better results~\cite{Lauchli-JSM08}.
+Precisely, it has been shown that for models like the Bose-Hubbard one, the estimator based on the von Neumann block entropy $\Delta S_{LK}(L)= S_L(L/2)-S_{L/2}(L/4)$ proposed by L\"auchli and Kollath leads to better results~\cite{Lauchli-JSM08}.
 According to above definition and the expression Eq. (\ref{lauchhh}), we obtain: